Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Audi and front in the case of the Seat).
 Both the engines are Volkswagen-engineered .
 The first one has a 6-cylinder, 24-valves 333hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 211hp one.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Seat does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Seat badge with 4.4 out of 5.
-Independent research findings rank A4 as average reliability-wise, and Exeo is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 4.3, while the one under the competitor's bonnet gets 3.4 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Seat does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Seat badge with 4.5 out of 5.
+Independent research findings rank A4 as average reliability-wise, and Exeo is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 4.3, while the one under the competitor's bonnet gets 3.6 out of 5.

 Performance & Fuel economyAudi is undoubtly more agile, reaching 100km/h in 2 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 6km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Spanish car, averaging around 6.9 liters of fuel per 100 kilometers (41 mpg), in combined cycle.
 That's 41% difference compared to the German car!